 the premises, including a service animal, if the animal is out of control and the animal's handler does not take effective action to control it, the animal is not housebroken, or the animal's behavior poses a direct threat to the health and safety of others.
 Allergies and fear of animals are not valid excluded or removed for being a direct threat to others, the disability the option of continuing access to the public individual with a service animal.
-If a service animal reasons for denying access or refusing service public accommodation must provide the individual accommodation without having the service animal
+If a service animal public accommodation must provide the individual or refusing accommodation without having the service